SMRhadou/SMRhadou.github.io/_pages/about.md

 ---

 We formulate the world in optimization terms (i.e., objectives, constraints, and tradeoffs), then hand it to learning to make decisions.
 Too often, learning chases benchmarks while overlooking that formulation.
-My work builds optimization dynamics into learning, so structure and guarantees guide what models learn and how they behave.
+I build optimization dynamics into learning, so structure and guarantees guide what models learn and how they behave.

 I am Samar (pronounced as Summer or /ˈsʌmə(ɹ)/), a PhD candidate at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.